 For those getting fingerprinted for the first time in New Jersey, the fee is $67.45.
 After paying the fee, visit the IdentoGO form on the New Jersey Universal Fingerprint Form.
 When you go to get fingerprinted, remember to bring a valid ID (passport) and the IdentoGO form.
 You will also need to complete an Oath of Allegiance form, which can be notarized at a post office, law office, or pharmacy.

-Regarding your college transcripts, ask your college to mail them to you and when you receive them, do not I repeat do not open them.
-They are to be sealed because the County Office won't accept opened transcripts.In regards to substitute certificates, they are to be renewed every 3-5 years.
-A $125 Certificate Fee by Check or Money Order payable to The Commissioner of Education.
-So when sending your paperwork to the Commissioner of Education, make sure to have not only the certificate fee, but the notarized Oath of Allegiance form, a criminal history status check, substitute credential application, and sealed transcripts.
-You can find these requirements through the following websites Guide for Substitute Teacher Certification and Employment in New Jersey (nj.gov) and Certification & Induction – Substitute Credentials (nj.gov).
+Regarding your college transcripts, request your college to mail them to you.
+Once you receive them, do not open them, as the County Office won't accept opened transcripts.
+Substitute certificates need to be renewed every 3-5 years, and there is a $125 Certificate Fee payable by Check or Money Order to The Commissioner of Education.
+When sending your paperwork to the Commissioner of Education, make sure to include not only the certificate fee but also the notarized Oath of Allegiance form, a criminal history status check, substitute credential application, and sealed transcripts.
+You can find these requirements on the following websites: Guide for Substitute Teacher Certification and Employment in New Jersey (nj.gov) and Certification & Induction – Substitute Credentials (nj.gov).

 After sending all the necessary documents, be aware that it may take some time (weeks or even a month) to receive confirmation that your paperwork is valid.
 Once approved, you will be provided with a website, username, and password to access the district portal and view a list of schools where substitutes are needed.
 It can be an exciting experience to enter a classroom and read the lesson plans.